ECE-GY9483 CSCI-GA.3033

 The course will focus on recent advancements in the design of efficient neural networks, specifically on how to create and optimize AI models for improved performance, scalability, and resource efficiency.
 Students will explore key techniques like model compression, pruning, quantization, and model distillation for CNN, RNN, Transformer and LLM, aimed at reducing computational complexity and memory usage while maintaining accuracy.
 Additionally, the course will cover efficient training and inference methods, including distributed computing, parallelism, and low-precision computation, which are crucial for deploying AI on resource-limited devices such as smartphones or edge computing systems.
-Students will also study advanced hardware architectures of AI accelerators, gaining insights into the hardware implementation of neural network computations on these specialized systems.
+Students will also study advanced hardware architectures of AI system, AI compiler and hardware accelerators, gaining insights into the hardware implementation of neural network computations on these specialized systems.

-Lecture Time: Wednesday 5:00-7:30pm EST (Zoom)
+Lecture Time: Friday 5:00-7:30pm EST (Zoom)

 Readings: Course slides and papers